 One of the important applications of green biosynthesized gold nanoparticles by medical plants is their use as a carrier in drug delivery for cancerous cell treatment.
 In cancer, a group of body cells undergoes irregular proliferation that can subsequently invade other tissues and adjacent organs and ultimately cause metastasis and spread throughout the body.
 Many anticancer drugs need to be released at the appropriate concentration and in a suitable place to have the best effect; hence, this work has tried to develop beneficial nanomaterials by medicinal plants such as Salvia rosmarinus extract in the biomedical field.
 This work considered the development of a new biological system with the least side effects and the most impact, and the gold nanoparticles as carriers were biosynthesized.
 On the other hand, for more impact, the non-covalent nanoparticle and folate interaction was done.
 Human Colorectal Adenocarcinoma and gastric cancer are two foremost among many carcinoma cases globally and most of the enhanced treatments could not significantly decrease the mortality range of these cancers.
 The current work is planned to develop a folate-conjugated green synthesized gold nanoparticle that are effective drug against these diseases.
 Therefore, for the cytotoxicity assay by MTT assay, the HT-29 and gastric carcinoma (AGS) cell lines were selected, respectively.
 In the results, the nanoparticles in the presence of folic acid have the best effect on these cancer treatments.

-Keywords: green synthetized nanoparticle, gold nanoparticle, cancer therapy, colorectal and gastric cancer.
+Keywords: Green synthetized nanoparticle, Gold nanoparticle, Cancer therapy, Colorectal and gastric cancer

-*Corresponding author E-mail: mollaniabiochem@gmail.com
+*E-mail address: mollaniabiochem@gmail.com

 aDepartment of Biology, Faculty of Basic Sciences, Hakim Sabzevari University, Sabzevar, Iran